pagarc24/TFG_IdIoT/scripts/README.md

 ### How to install the tool?
 First you need to have Python3 installed on your system.
 It can be downloaded from the [Python web site](https://www.python.org/downloads/).
-With Python3 installed, you can proceed to set the necessary dependencies to use the analyzer by means of [setup.sh](setup.sh).You must first give yourself permissions to execute:
+With Python3 installed, you can proceed to set the necessary dependencies to use the analyzer by means of [setup.sh](setup.sh).
+You must first give yourself permissions to execute:
 ```
 chmod +x setup.sh
 ```